-The next video I want you to see is from 9 years ago, and it is a woman whose fiancé was on an SO registry at the time of its release.
+The next video I want you to see is from 9 years ago, and it features a woman whose fiancé was on an SO registry at the time of its release.
 The video is below for your viewing.

 Shana Speaks In Defense Of Her Fiancé In Spite Of His Sex-Offender Status